Amber-Pittman/Applied-JavaScript-Notes/DOM-I.md

 ```

 #### Dom Manipulation

+With the DOM, you can make templates.

+Manipulating the DOM will still show the updates even if the elements are removed in HTML.
+For example, if you remove an image source in HTML (like all `scr="www.thislink.com"`), it still works because of DOM manipulation.

 ##### `.textContent`
 1. The textContent property sets or returns the text content of the specified node, and all its descendants.